 Vivek Bhaskaran passed this link around the other day from an Ad Age article titled “Will Social Media Replace Surveys as a Research Tool?”
 As a marketing practitioner — meaning that I use BOTH social media and surveys — I was taken aback.

-Here is an except from the article (but I encourage you to click over and read it yourself as well):
+Here is an excerpt from the article (but I encourage you to click over and read it yourself as well):

 Joan Lewis, global consumer and market knowledge officer of Procter & Gamble Co., with its $350 million in annual market-research outlays, made the statements during and after a panel discussion on “How Market Research Must Change” at the Advertising Research Foundation’s Re:Think 2011 conference in New York.